shmulib/CGLSP/README.md

 ## Codebase Structure

- structure of code base ..
+TThis repo implements a solver for the CGLSP sequencing problem.
+The structure of the codebase is described in the docs [here](docs/codebase_structure.md)

 ## Results obtained used this solver

 Results so far
 Problems encountered - GCGLPS_26 can't find tight enough LBs